What is a consultant-led delivery?

 The Portland Hospital's maternity unit is home to more than 50 leading consultant obstetricians, many of whom are considered to be among the world’s most prominent birthing experts.

-During the early stages of your pregnancy your consultant will book an appointment for you and your partner to meet The Portland midwifery team.
-They will give you advice on nutrition, health and wellbeing throughout your pregnancy, as well as discuss your plans for delivery at the hospital.
+During the later stages of your pregnancy your consultant will book an appointment for you and your partner to meet The Portland midwifery team.
+They will discuss your plans for delivery at the hospital and talk through the Hospital maternity services to help with preparation for the upcoming delivery.
+You can self-refer to a consultant, though you may need a GP referral if claiming through private insurance.

-When the exciting day arrives for you to give birth to your new baby, one of our highly experienced midwives will provide 1:1 care throughout your delivery and assist the consultant obstetrician.
-They will also care for you whilst you remain in the hospital post-delivery, providing invaluable support with areas such as feeding your new baby.
+When the exciting day arrives for you to give birth to your new baby, one of our highly experienced midwives will provide personal care throughout your delivery and assist the consultant obstetrician.
+The midwives will continue to provide care for you whilst you remain in the hospital post-delivery, providing invaluable support with areas such as feeding your new baby and support for you as a new mum.

 Three simple steps to consultant-led delivery